White power skinhead

-White power skinheads, also known as racist skinheads, neo-Nazi skinheads, or "Boneheads" (by anti-racist skinheads) are members of a neo-Nazi, white supremacist and antisemitic offshoot of the skinhead subculture.
+White power skinheads, also known as racist skinheads, neo-Nazi skinheads, or "boneheads" (by anti-racist skinheads) are members of a neo-Nazi, white supremacist and antisemitic offshoot of the skinhead subculture.
 Many of them are affiliated with white nationalist organizations and some of them are members of prison gangs.
-The movement emerged in the United Kingdom between the late 1960s and the late 1970s, before spreading across Eurasia and North America in the 1980–1990s.
+The movement emerged in the United Kingdom between the late 1960s and the late 1970s, before spreading across Europe, Russia, and North America in the 1980–1990s.

 Definition

 Skinheads

 The term "skinhead" comes from the shaven heads associated with members of this subculture.
 Michael German has argued that skinheads shave their heads to represent their separation from society.
 According to scholar Timothy S. Brown, the defining skinhead short haircut mostly emerged in reaction to the perceived shift in men's styles away from traditional masculinity, which was embodied by the "middle-class, peace-loving, long-haired student" of the hippie movement.

 Brown defines the skinheads as a "style community", that is to say a "community in which the primary site of identity is personal style", which allows innovative configurations to be made in new geographical and cultural contexts, or around opposing political ideologies – as in the dichotomy between racist and anti-racist skinheads.
 From a group perspective, John Clarke, a professor who studied skinheads in the 1970s, has noted that the "skinhead style represents an attempt to recreate the traditional working class community, as a substitution for the real decline of the latter which started in the 1960s."